 The following link is for Orange County Department on Aging (OCDOA) employees or other agencies who frequently partner with the OCDOA Handy Helpers to submit referrals.
 This link is password protected.
 If you do not have the password, please call the Department on Aging – Aging Helpline (919-986-2087) to make your referral to the Handy Helpers program.
 If you have been given the password previously, but have misplaced it or forgotten, please contact Ryan or Morgan.

 Handy Helper Volunteers

-Below are links to be used by Handy Helpers from the Orange County Department on Aging (OCDOA) to submit information regarding their work and find their personal links to their assigned project list.
+Below are links to be used by Orange County Department on Aging Handy Helpers to submit information regarding their work and find their personal links to their assigned project list.
 Passwords are required to access all information behind these links.
 If you have forgotten these passwords, please reach out to Ryan or Morgan.